 There are hundreds of thousands of types of mould, he says, but only about ten types cause health problems, commonly sinusitis, bronchitis and other respiratory conditions, as well as allergies.

 Mould is a form of fungus which forms anywhere there’s moisture trapped in the air — typically around showers, dishwashers, washing machines, tumbledryers and in kitchens, although it is also often found in the moist soil of pot plants.
+You need to maintain cleanliness and always sanitize washer whenever needed.

 Any flooding is likely to lead to mould.
 If it is growing rapidly, the evidence will be visible in months – but it can take years to form and to be noticed.